Affanbinhassan/Affanbinhassan/README.md

 Beyond academics, I actively explore emerging technologies, tools, and industry trends.
 My goal is to develop into a skilled developer and contribute to meaningful, impactful projects in the future.

+> *"It's not who I am underneath, but what I code that defines me."*

 ---

 ## 🛠️ THE ARSENAL (TECHNOLOGIES IN TRAINING)